Data Science Studio 1

 The world now runs on data.
 If knowledge is power, data science is increasingly how we discover that knowledge.
 With limitless possibilities for exploration and innovation, it is a field driven by discovery and communication.
 This subject introduces you to data science using simple and efficient toolkits in Python.
 You will explore various datasets and apply machine learning algorithms to them.
 In doing so, you will gain an understanding of data processing workflows, exploration, and visualisation, as well as a conceptual understanding of many of the algorithms themselves.
 Designed to be exploratory and collaborative, the subject offers you invaluable insights into a rapidly evolving field with diverse and increasingly important applications.

 5 Quizzes at 2% each.
-Relates to Learning Outcomes (LOs) 1-5 Assessment 1: Data Science Assessment.
-Relates to Learning Outcomes (LOs) 1-4 Assessment 2: Data Science Assessment.
-Relates to Learning Outcomes (LOs) 1-4 Assessment 3: Collaborative data science assessment.
-Relates to Learning Outcomes (LOs) 1-5 Assessment 4: Computational Assessment.
-Relates to Learning Outcomes (LOs) 1-5 Final Examination.
-2 hr 15 mins.
+Relates to Learning Outcomes 1-5 Assessment 1: Data Science Assessment.
+Relates to Learning Outcomes 1-4 Assessment 2: Data Science Assessment.
+Relates to Learning Outcomes 1-4 Assessment 3: Collaborative data science assessment.
+Relates to Learning Outcomes 1-5 Assessment 4: Computational Assessment.
+Relates to Learning Outcomes 1-5 Final Examination.
+Open Book Examination - 2 hr 15 mins.
 It is mandatory to pass this component in order to pass this unit.
-Relates to Learning Outcomes (LOs) 1-5.
-There is a supervised exam at the end of the teaching period in which you are enrolled.
-The exam will be offered online with supervision via webcam and screen sharing technology.
-Coordinated by UNE Exams Unit.
+Relates to Learning Outcomes 1-5.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Quizzes (10%)